Calling all safety professionals!

 After exploring all that the application has to offer, we want to share our findings and lessons learned with you to help your organization comply with this final rule.

-First, you will be able to create an account and log into the ITA directly from OSHA’s website.
+First, log into the ITA portal directly from OSHA’s website.

-After you’ve set up your account and have logged in, you’ll be taken to the ITA homepage, where the number of days left before the submission deadline passes is helpfully displayed towards the top of the page.
+After you have logged in, you’ll be taken to the ITA homepage, where the number of days left before the submission deadline passes is helpfully displayed towards the top of the page.